pedromartinez079/Personal-Projects/README.md

 - Status: Completed
 #
 # Web Scraping
 - Python application that gets information from webs pages for data mining, or to generate new information for web pages.
+It provides input information for the ECommerce Store project.
 Use of Selenium and Scrapy libraries.
 - Status: Completed
 #
 # Rantikuq Bot